Royal Air Force: Future aircraft

 In July 2014, the House of Commons Defence Select Committee released a report on the RAF future force structure that envisaged a mixture of unmanned and manned platforms, including further F-35, Protector RG1, a service life extension for the Typhoon (which would otherwise end its service in 2030) or a possible new manned aircraft.
 In July 2018, at the Farnborough Airshow, the Defence Secretary announced a £2bn investment for BAE Systems, MBDA and Leonardo to develop a new British 6th Generation Fighter to replace Typhoon in 2035 under Project Tempest.

 On 22 March 2019, the defence secretary announced the UK had signed a $1.98 billion deal to procure five Boeing E-7 Wedgetails to replace the ageing Boeing E-3D Sentry AEW1 fleet in the Airborne Early Warning and Control (AEW&C) role.
 As of May 2020, the first E-7 is expected to enter RAF service in 2023 with the final aircraft arriving in late 2025 or early 2026.
 In December 2020, it was announced that the Wedgetail AEW1 will be based at RAF Lossiemouth.
 The 2021 Defence Command Paper cut the Wedgetail order down to three aircraft.
 The Sentry AEW1s were officially withdrawn on 28 September 2021.
 This left a prolonged capability gap since, by 2025, the in-service date for Wedgetail had slipped into 2026.

-In March 2021, the Defence and Security Industrial Strategy paper was published which announced the aim to procure a New Medium Helicopter (NMH) in order to replace the Puma HC2, Griffin HAR2 (in RAF service) and the AAC's Bell 212 AH1 and Eurocopter Dauphin AH1.
-In May 2022, the MoD announced the beginning of the NMH competition, with the aim to acquire up to 44 helicopters.
-By November 2022, four companies qualified for the MoD's requirements: Airbus (H175M); Boeing (MH-139 Grey Wolf); Leonardo (AW149); and Sikorsky / Lockheed Martin (S-70 Black Hawk).
-The Minister of State for Defence Procurement opened bidding for the competition, between Airbus Helicopters UK, Leonardo Helicopters UK and Lockheed Martin UK, in February 2024.
+New Medium Helicopter programme

+The New Medium Helicopter (NMH) programme was announced in the 2021 Defence and Security Industrial Strategy as a plan to replace several ageing rotary-wing aircraft operated by the British Armed Forces.
+The programme initially envisaged replacing the Royal Air Force’s Airbus SA 330E Puma HC2 and Airbus H145 Griffin HAR2, as well as the Army Air Corps’ Bell 212 AH1 and Eurocopter Dauphin AH1, with a common medium-lift platform.
+In May 2022 the Ministry of Defence launched a competition for up to 44 helicopters.

+By November 2022, four manufacturers had entered proposals: Airbus Helicopters with the Airbus H175M, Boeing with the MH-139 Grey Wolf, Leonardo with the Leonardo AW149, and Sikorsky with the Sikorsky UH-60 Black Hawk.
+Boeing’s proposal did not proceed to the final stage of the competition, while Airbus and Lockheed Martin (representing Sikorsky) later withdrew their bids in 2024.

+On 2 March 2026, the Ministry of Defence confirmed the selection of the AW149 to fulfil the NMH requirement.
+The initial contract provided for 23 helicopters, replacing the Puma HC2 fleet on a one-for-one basis following its retirement in March 2025.
+The aircraft will assume the medium-lift transport role previously carried out by the Puma force, which had been operated by No. 33 Squadron and No. 230 Squadron from RAF Benson.